 Now, that you have got little knowledge about the author Philip Fisher, let’s move to continue our book review.

 Common stocks and uncommon profits book review

-The book ‘Common stocks and uncommon profits’ was a hit when first published and Philip’s idea of growth stock investing became instantly popular.
+The book ‘Common stocks and uncommon profits’ was an instant hit when first published and Philip’s idea of growth stock investing became immensely popular.

 The most important chapter of the book is ‘What to buy’ where Philip Fisher described his famous ’15 points to look for a common stock’.

-In this chapter, Philip Fisher describes the different factors to check for a common stock like validity of products/services for long life, management efficiency to continue growth and increase sales, Research and development center of the company w.r.t. its size, sales organization, profit margin, improving profit margin, labor & personnel relations, executive relations, cost analysis and accounting controls, competitors, and transparency & integrity of the management.
+In this chapter, Philip Fisher describes the different factors to check for a common stock like the validity of products/services for long life, management efficiency to continue growth and increase sales, Research, and development centre of the company w.r.t. its size, sales organization, profit margin, improving profit margin, labour & personnel relations, executive relations, cost analysis and accounting controls, competitors, and transparency & integrity of the management.

 The next key chapter is ‘when to sell’ where Philip Fisher argues that the best time to sell a good stock is ‘never’ as long as the company behind the stock maintains its characteristics of a usually successful enterprise.

 The other important chapters of the book are ‘When to buy’, ‘Hullabaloo about dividends’ (Philip Fisher suggests that the dividend consideration should be given the least, not the most, by those desiring to select outstanding shares), ‘Five don’ts for investors’, and ‘How I go about finding a growth stock’.